LesFerch/RightClickTools/doc/v2/README.md

 By default, this opens a dialog that helps you build a search term using Advanced Query Syntax (AQS) which is sent to Explorer using the search-ms: protocol.
 If the query is valid, Explorer should open a window with the search results for that query.
 The Search Helper does not evaluate your query.
 It only passes it to Explorer.

 If you prefer to use a third-party search tool such as [Everything](https://www.voidtools.com/) or [FileLocator Pro](https://www.mythicsoft.com/filelocatorpro/), you can configure this option to open the search tool of your choice at the current folder.
-See the **[Configuration](#configuration)** section later in this document for details.
+See the **[Configuration](#configuration)** section for details.

 **Note**: Windows 7 does not support the search-ms: protocol, so, for Windows 7, the Search Helper puts the AQS query on the clipboard and then opens an Explorer window where it can be pasted into the search box.